 - 5.1.
 Assets must be taken into account in a section 179 valuation in accordance with the valuation regulations.
 The valuation regulations specify that for the purposes of determining a section 179 valuation the appropriate person shall adopt the value of the scheme assets stated in the relevant accounts, and that value shall be taken to be the value of those assets at the relevant time. - 5.2.
-Relevant accounts must be audited accounts.
-The definition of relevant accounts can be found in Regulation 1 of the Pension Protection Fund (Valuation) Regulations 2005.
-The Board's preference is that relevant accounts be prepared in respect of a period ending on the section 179 valuation date.
-However, options (b) and (c) of the definition of "relevant accounts" permit the accounting period to end on a different date in certain circumstances. - 5.3.
-The assets in respect of money purchase benefits should not be included in the assets in accordance with section 179(6) of the Act. - 5.4.
-Insurance polices held in the name of the trustees should be included in the assets for section 179 purposes.
+Relevant accounts must be audited accounts prepared in respect of a period ending on the effective date of the section 179 valuation.
+The definition of relevant accounts can be found in Regulation 1 of the Pension Protection Fund (Valuation) Regulations 2005. - 5.3.
+The assets in respect of money purchase benefits should not be included in the assets in accordance with section 179(6) of the Act.
+Where these assets are in respect of the conversion of money purchase funds to pension paid directly from scheme assets, the amount deducted should be the scheme actuary's estimate of the cost of buying out the scheme pension with an insurance company at the effective date. - 5.4.
+Insurance polices held in the name of the trustees (except as detailed in 5.5 below) should be included in the assets for section 179 purposes.
 Regulation 7 (2) of the Pension Protection Fund (Valuation) Regulations 2005 contains some detail on how this valuation should be carried out.
-The value of these assets might not be equal to the value of liabilities for section 179 purposes; however the Board would have concerns about any valuation that understated liabilities or understated underfunding.
+The value of these assets might not be equal to the value of liabilities for section 179 purposes, however the Board would have concerns about any valuation that understated liabilities or understated underfunding. - 5.5.
+Where any liabilities are covered by a relevant contract of insurance (as defined by the Act) which was taken out before 6 April 1997, but insufficient information now exists for the contract to be taken into account in a valuation, then the value of that contract (and the value of the corresponding liabilities) should not be included in a section 179 valuation.
+The legislation requires all reasonable steps to be made to obtain sufficient information regarding insurance policies to enable a valuation to be carried out before concluding that they should not be taken into account.